Norton Password Manager Review: Quick Expert Summary

 I like how Norton Password Manager provides phone and live chat support — a rarity among its competitors.
 I also appreciate how their support is available in various languages like English, German, and Mandarin.

 My experiences with Norton’s live support options were pretty decent.
 I spoke with some phone support staff that were able to quickly understand my issues and even use remote access to help me resolve them.
 The live chat on the other hand starts out with an interaction with a chatbot.
 The chatbot, while better than expected, couldn’t really assist me.
-That said, the chatbot told me to wait for a “supervisor”, who was online within one minute and resolved my query in less than two minutes, which is really impressive.
+That said, the chatbot told me to wait for a “supervisor”, who was online within 1 minute and resolved my query in less than 2 minutes, which is really impressive.

 The Twitter/X support channel responds very quickly, too.
 I often got responses within an hour when I tweeted them throughout the day.
 Meanwhile, the Facebook support channel typically takes up to 24 hours to respond.